 There are four primary methods of speech delivery, each suited to different situations and audiences.
 Understanding these methods, and knowing when to apply them, will help you enhance your public speaking abilities and connect with your audience in meaningful ways.

 A manuscript speech involves delivering a speech directly from a written script.
-The speaker reads word-for-word from a prepared page or teleprompter, ensuring accuracy and consistency.
-This method is typically used when exact wording is critical, such as in legal, political, or news settings, where even minor deviations could lead to misunderstandings or legal issues.
+The speaker follows prepared wording word for word, often from a printed page or teleprompter, to keep the message accurate and consistent.
+This method is especially useful when precision matters, such as in legal statements, political addresses, corporate announcements, and broadcast news, where small wording changes can create confusion or lead to misinterpretation.

 In a memorized speech, the speaker commits the entire speech to memory and delivers it without the aid of notes or a script.
 This method is commonly used in situations where maintaining constant eye contact and full audience engagement is crucial.
 Memorized speeches are often preferred in settings such as motivational talks, self-introductions, and performances, where the speaker’s connection with the audience needs to be strong and uninterrupted.